 Short-term goals should focus on immediate needs like budgeting or generating revenue.
 Long-term goals should focus on larger investments such as purchasing property or creating endowments.

-Make sure to break down goals into manageable objectives that you can achieve over time.
+Break down goals into manageable objectives that you can achieve over time.
 You can set and accomplish these goals by simplifying the related steps:

 Compare Your Revenue and Expenditures for Accurate Financial Planning